Geometric theory of composition operators on Sobolev spaces: Composition operators on Sobolev spaces

-In the theory of composition operators on Sobolev spaces the significant part consists of set functions defined on open subsets.
+Set functions that are defined on open subsets play a significant role in the theory of composition operators on Sobolev spaces.
 Recall that a nonnegative mapping $\Phi$ defined on open subsets of $\Omega$ is called a monotone countably additive set function \cite{RR55,VU04} if

 1) $\Phi(U_1)\leq \Phi(U_2)$ if $U_1\subset U_2\subset\Omega$;

 2) for any collection $U_i \subset U \subset \Omega$, $i=1,2,...$, of mutually disjoint open sets

 The following lemma gives properties of monotone countably additive set functions defined on open subsets of $\Omega\subset \mathbb R^n$ \cite{RR55,VU04}.